fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/predictive-data-fusiontime.md

 ---
 title: Predictive data representation | FusionCharts
 description: Unlock the potential of predictive data representation with FusionTime.
-Check out article to customize your data plots and visualize forecasts with ease.
+Check out the article to customize your data plots and visualize forecasts with ease.
 heading: Predictive data representation
 ---